matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `undefined`

-When the `projects` configuration is provided with an array of paths or glob patterns, Jest will run tests in all of the specified projects at the same time.
+When the `projects` configuration is provided with an array of paths or glob patterns, elric will run tests in all of the specified projects at the same time.
 This is great for monorepos or when working on multiple projects at the same time.

 ```json
 {